 That is why it is so important to spend time finding a quality image compression solution; otherwise, your website is going to fall behind the competition.

 Visit our WordPress resources page to find more useful WordPress plugins for your use case.

 Table of Contents

 WordPress Optimus Image Optimizer

 The WordPress Optimus Image Optimizer plugin is developed and maintained by the team over at KeyCDN.
-They operate a content delivery network which focuses on speeding up delivery of your assets around the globe.
+They operate a content delivery network that focuses on speeding up the delivery of your assets around the globe.